GaelTouquet/particle_flow_calibration/README.md

 # How does it works
-For the particles flow we need to know the energies of the particles thanks to the hadronic calorimeter and electromagnetic calorimeter.
+For the particles flow, we need to know the energies of the particles thanks to the hadronic calorimeter and electromagnetic calorimeter.
-We use simulated particles to creates models to obtains a calibrate energy thanks to simulated particles.
+We use simulated particles to creates models to obtains a calibrated energy thanks to simulated particles.

 ![3D plots](img_index/3Dplots.png)